-If you’re a Product Manager wondering how to get the most from Agile and Scrum, we’ve compiled this list of 5 key areas to help you understand what to focus on.
+If you’re a Product Manager wondering how to get the most from Agile and Scrum, here’s a list of 5 key areas to focus on.

 1. Product Manager vs. Product Owner?

-As a Product Manager, you may do the Product Owner role, you may work with a Product Owner, or you may be a Product Owner who also does product management activities.
+As a Product Manager, you may do the Product Owner role, work with a Product Owner, or be a Product Owner who also does product management activities.

 2. Know your market and set expectations